-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Kevin Harrington, CEO of TVGoods.com, LLC, is in his natural element on ABC's show "Shark Tank," listening to entrepreneurs pitch their business ideas and deciding whether to put his money behind them.
+Opinions expressed by Entrepreneur contributors are their own.Kevin Harrington, CEO of TVGoods.com, LLC, is in his natural element on ABC's show "Shark Tank," listening to entrepreneurs pitch their business ideas and deciding whether to put his money behind them.
 In the 1980s, he founded a direct TV marketing company and produced the first infomercial, and then pioneered a global effort that now distributes in more than 100 countries.

 Harrington knows how to spot the gems among the junk, and has financed more than 500 product launches totaling more than $4 billion sales worldwide (making millionaires out of many entrepreneurs along the way).

 There's no word yet whether there will be a second season of "Shark Tank", but the casting call is still up.
 Maybe you should take the plunge.